yeastgenome/SGDBackend/README.md

 3. **query**

- This is a very simple package with common queries used throughout the front-end.
+ This is a very simple package with all queries used throughout the front-end.
 I've put them together to make it easier to work on query optimization.

 4. **schema_conversion**

  This package pulls data from the old schema and inserts it into the new_schema using the two SQLAlchemy backends in model_new_schema and model_old_schema.
-This package needs to be cleaned up quite a bit.
-Right now, old_to_new_sequence and old_to_new_bioentity are the two best examples of what this package will eventually look like.
+All of the convert_X scripts work by reading in data from the BUD schema, transforming the data into SPROUT objects, then comparing these objects to the objects already in the SPROUT database.
+If a transformed object matches a stored object (matching done using unique keys), then the stored object is updated to match the transformed object.
+If a transformed object does not match any of the stored objects, then it is inserted into the database.

-5. **sgd2**
+5. **sgdbackend**

- This package contains the new SGD2.0 web application.
-The application is built using the Pyramid web framework.
+ This package uses the Pyramid webframework to serve JSON.

-6. **utils**
+6. **loading_scripts**

- This is a catch all package for any useful methods that may be useful throughout the application.
+ This package will eventually be used for scripts that load data from other sources (flat files for example) into the SPROUT database.